 Active labor is much more intense than early labor.

 You will likely see the difference in the level of pain that you feel.

 Active labor usually begins once you start to dilate anywhere from 4cm to about 8cm.

 Your contractions will last longer and become closer together.

-In active labor you will notice that the more dilated your cervix becomes the stronger the contractions will be.
+During active labor you will notice that the more dilated your cervix becomes the stronger the contractions will be.

 This is why timing contractions is really important.
 When you time your contractions it will give your doctor or midwife a better idea of how far along you are before you get to the hospital.

 Once you reach about 6cm dilated you can begin to head to the hospital.

 Typically at this stage, your contractions will probably be about 5 minutes apart lasting for about 30-60 seconds.